rs/pushd/README.md

 #### Return Codes

 - `204` Subscription deleted
-- `400` Invalid device id event name format
+- `400` Invalid device id or event name format
 - `404` The specified device does not exist

-### List Device's Subscriptions
+### List Devices’ Subscriptions

-To get the list of events subscribed by a device, perform a GET on the `/device/DEVICE_ID/subscriptions`.
+To get the list of events a device is subscribed to, perform a GET on the `/device/DEVICE_ID/subscriptions`.

     > GET /device/DEVICE_ID/subscriptions HTTP/1.1
     >